ADoseOfCodeYT/LibertasSDK/README.md

 # Libertas SDK

 Libertas SDK is an open-source SDK forked from Wicked Engine 0.71.633.
-It is just a small 3D SDK for fucking around in and it really isnt ready for a full feature game (and isn't planned to be).
+It is just a small game SDK for fucking around in and it really isnt ready for a full feature game (and isn't planned to be).
 If you want to make a commercial game, please use <a href="https://github.com/turanszkij/WickedEngine">Wicked Engine</a> instead.

 - [Features](Features.md)<br/>